dimroc/diem/shuffle/cli/README.md

 From the `diem/` base repo directory:

-1. `cargo run -p shuffle -- new /tmp/helloblockchain` creates a new shuffle project
+1. `cargo run -p shuffle -- new <directory>` creates a new shuffle project.
+Example:`cargo run -p shuffle -- new /tmp/helloblockchain`
-1. `cargo run -p shuffle -- node /tmp/helloblockchain` runs node based on project, perform in a different terminal
+2. `cargo run -p shuffle -- node` runs node based on project, perform in a different terminal
-1. `cargo run -p shuffle -- account /tmp/helloblockchain shuffle/cli/new_account.key` creates an account onchain
+3. `cargo run -p shuffle -- account` creates a dev and test account onchain
-1. `cargo run -p shuffle -- deploy /tmp/helloblockchain shuffle/cli/new_account.key` publishes a module to the created node
+4. `cargo run -p shuffle -- deploy -p <directory>` publishes a module to the created node.
+You can also enter the project directory with Shuffle.toml and run `cargo run -p shuffle -- deploy`
-1. `cargo run -p shuffle -- console /tmp/helloblockchain shuffle/cli/new_account.key` enters a typescript REPL with helpers loaded
+5. `cargo run -p shuffle -- console -p <directory>` enters a typescript REPL with helpers loaded.
+You can also enter the project directory with Shuffle.toml and run `cargo run -p shuffle -- console`
-1. `cargo run -p shuffle -- test /tmp/helloblockchain` runs end to end tests
+6. `cargo run -p shuffle -- test -p <directory>` runs end to end tests.
+You can also enter the project directory with Shuffle.toml and run `cargo run -p shuffle -- test`

 ## Development